 There are many well-proven methods and tools we can use during RCFA that help us drill down to the root cause of the failure or non-conformance.
 Some examples include:

-• 5 Whys: An iterative process that interrogates the failure by asking “why?” a number of times (typically 5), driving the search to find the root cause.
+• 5 Whys: An iterative process that interrogates the failure by asking “why?” several times (typically 5), driving the search to find the root cause.

 • Fault Tree Analysis (FTA): A top-down deductive process that uses logical reasoning to explore the causes of failure.

-• Cause and effect (fishbone) diagrams: A visual representation that maps and collates the various potential causes to the effect.
+• Cause and effect (fishbone) diagrams: A visual representation that maps and collates the various potential causes of the effect.

 • Collection: Here we form a team to investigate the failure, define the problem, and collect data from the incident.
 When defining the problem, it is important to keep it short and simple to understand.